 Height: 23-28 inches

-The name was given to the breed by a local tribe which used the malamute to transport goods on a sleigh.
+The name of the breed comes from a local North American tribe.
+They used the Malamute to transport goods on a sleigh.

 Weight: 35-55 lbs